jfpatrick/sy-bi-comrad-template/README.md

 basic tests to ensure your setup is correct, and they will be run on GitLab CI every time you push code to your repository.

-In this example, it tests the example application, making sure the SET command have an actual effect on the simulated device, and other things.
+In this case, it tests the demo application, making sure the SET command have an actual effect on the simulated device, and other things.

 You can run your tests locally by executing: